bhaveshsaini/Coding-Practice/README.md

 Given the number of rows N and a list of reserved seats as string S, return the maximum number of four-person families that can be seated in the remaining unreserved seats.

 for instance, given N = 2 and s = "1A 2F 1C", your function should return 2.
-The following shows one possible way of seating two families in the remaining seats:

-     A B C     D E F G   H J K
-1    X   X     ✅✅✅✅
-2      ✅✅    ✅✅X

-**THE X SHOWS RESERVED SEATS AND THE CHECK MARK SHOWS THE PATTERN HOW A FOUR-PERSON FAMILY CAN BE SEATED